 Prepare a contact list which is published annually on paper to all members of names, addresses, telephone numbers and email addresses (where these have been supplied to the club).
 There is an opt-out capability to be excluded from this list.

-Validate membership
+Validate membership (I would put this as the first item in the list)

 Data relating to members of affiliate clubs and British Orienteering

-British Orienteering and online entry providers (such as Fabian4) provide the club with member data (see above) and also data relating to members of BO and other competitors who are not club members for the purpose of managing entries and validating BO membership.
+British Orienteering and online entry providers (such as Fabian4) provide the club with member data (see above) and also data relating to other competitors who are not club members (some of whom are members of BO), for the purpose of managing entries and validating BO membership.
+Struggling to word this better as entry information has both BO member and non-member data in it.

 The BO data is transferred at regular intervals onto the club’s results equipment to maintain the accuracy of the data used at event.
 The online entry provider data is supplied in relation to a single event only.

 The data is stored on the club’s event time keeping/entry management equipment.
 It is used to: